TEXT-S&P cuts Nacional de Reaseguros S.A.

 Rationale

-The rating action follows our lowering of the long- and short-term ratings on
+The rating action follows our recent downgrade of the Kingdom of Spain to

 Outlook